sudhir9297/misfit-product/README.md

 ```

 its due to the paths of model and HDR map,
-And Now run below command in my project
+And Now run below command in project

 ```bash
   npm install